thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

     significantly higher than the other values in your set.

     Two facts about this outlier shouldn't surprise, you.
 The first fact is that a total exceeds all the other items in the data.
 That just makes sense so this isn't a true outlier.

     The second fact is that SpotIQ insights are not always interesting.
 In this case the data included totals in the row data which caused nonsense outliers.
-    You can use SpotIQ to fix this issue and go futher.
+    You can use SpotIQ to fix this issue and go further.
 More about this later in the tutorial.

 ## Looking for relationships (cross-correlation analysis)

+The second category of insights SpotIQ attempts to find is cross-correlations.
 Cross-correlation looks for and measures relationships between two quantitive, continous information sets -- in our case two fields (columns) in our dataset.
 Usually, you'll see a cross-correlation in your insights if your data includes